Mr. Fezziwig: Character

-Scrooge, a very mean person who does not care about anything but himself and money, diverges greatly from the character of the people under whom he apprenticed and once admired.
-Fezziwig, as an early adopter of capitalism, moderates profit maximization with kindness, generosity, and affection for his employees.
+Scrooge, a very mean person who does not care about anything but himself and money, diverges greatly from the character of the people under whom he apprenticed and whom he once admired.
+Fezziwig, though an early adopter of industrial capitalism, moderates profit maximization with kindness, generosity, and affection for his employees.
 In the early 19th century, such small owner-controlled traders were being swept up.
 When Scrooge sees Fezziwig in the vision, he is elated to see him "alive again".
 Scrooge shows a further awakening of forgotten affection for Fezziwig when the Spirit asks:

 "A small matter," said the Ghost, "to make these silly folks so full of gratitude."